 Jeweller | Enameller | Artist

-I am an aspiring jeweller and enameller studying Silversmithing and Jewellery at the Belfast School of Art.
+I am an aspiring jeweller and enameller, first class graduate and artist in residence in Silversmithing and Jewellery at the Belfast School of Art.

 My work fuses traditional jewellery and silversmithing techniques, with a modern aesthetic.
 From jewellery and silversmithing to enamelling and drawing, I aspire to create art which is unique.